BenWiederhake/steppow/README.md

   in sufficiently advanced compilers.

 I'm not sure how I feel about super-hyper-optimizations using assembler or SIMD-type things.
-For now, I will not focus on it, but a PR adding for example a `prover-simd.c` would be welcome.
+For now, I will not focus on it, but a PR adding, for example, a `prover-simd.c` would be welcome.

 ## Contribute